codegaze/codegaze.github.io/_posts/2015-08-08-how-to-create-a-dynamic-navigation-menu-in-jekyll.md

 ---
 layout: post
-title: Dynamic navigation for Jekyll
+title: Dynamic Navigation for Jekyll
 description: How to create a dynamic navigation menu in Jekyll
 post_description: This is a tutorial on how to create a simple dynamic menu for Jekyll
 categories: Jekyll